 2.3.11 Graduate students and faculty members share the responsibility for maintaining professional relationships based on mutual trust and civility.

-2.3.12 The graduate student has a right to be protected from personal exploitation and to receive recognition for scholarly assistance to faculty.
+2.3.12 Graduate students have a right to be protected from personal exploitation and to receive recognition for scholarly assistance to faculty.

 2.4 Academic Programming